Definition of Window Dressing in Accounting

 Conclusions

-Window dressing is a gateway for the management to show the strong financial position of the company through some unethical methods.
-As stronger financial position helps the company to earn many benefits like expanding the business, arranging funds, etc. whereas the practice is unethical as well as wrong which may lead the hard-earned funds of the investors and shareholders at risk.
-Because it may help in the short-run but in the long run it could become detrimental.
-Such practice is only adapted due to the interest of the management which just show a strong financials in the short term but could prove bad for the investors.
+Window dressing is a gateway for the management to show the company’s strong financial position through some unethical methods.
+A stronger financial position helps the company to earn many benefits like expanding the business, arranging funds, etc. In contrast, the practice is unethical and wrong, which may put the hard-earned funds of the investors and shareholders at risk.
+Because it may help in the short run, but in the long run, it could become detrimental.
+Such practice is only adapted due to the management’s interest, which shows strong financials in the short term but could prove bad for the investors.

 Recommended Articles